tyoung3/streamwork/README.md

 	4. Concat(sends N inputs in order to its output channel)
 	5. Collate(compares IPs from channels 0 and 1,
 	   sends matches to channels 2 and 3 respectively, and mismatches to channels 4 and 5 respectively.
+	   Note that channels 2 and 3 may actually and usefully be the same channel.
+	   Other combinations would not be so useful.

-Each process runs as a separate goroutine, which may well invoke more go routines.
+Each process runs as a separate goroutine, which may well invoke more goroutines.
+In such cases, the component is responsible for waiting until all its goroutines are finished, before returning.

 QuickStart
 ----------

 	* Download and install Go
-		* Check GOPATH and GOROOT
 	* Create a new directory in $GOPATH/mod.
 	* Change directory to $GOPATH/mod/foo
-	* Create main.go:
+	* Create $GOPATH/mod/foo/main.go:
 ```
 package  main